 Walking further in this room we will see a set of wayang golek.
 Wayang golek originates from the land of Sunda.
 It has a 3D form, so it looks more like a puppet than wayang kulit (shadow puppet).
 However, any wayang performance will never be completed without the music accompanying it, that's why a set of gamelan displayed beside the puppets.

 In one corner of this floor we saw a vault type of door.
 Although the door is opened, the metal bars preventing us to enter the room.
 Inside is a room for the master pieces.
 The collections here are made of gold, a very rare items, delicate china from overseas, glass painting, and woven fabrics from all over Indonesia.
 Sadly, we could not see them since there was no staff around and there was not any information how we can accessed it.

 Now you can imagine what a treasure Sri Baduga Museum is.
 Unfortunately, how the museum lays out the exhibits and the poor lighting make it less desirable for us to explore in leisure pace.
 I really hope they will upgrade the facilities, so a visit to Sri Baduga Museum becomes a very memorable one.

 The address of Sri Baduga Museum is jalan BKR No.185, Pelindung Hewan, Astanaanyar, Kota Bandung, Jawa Barat 40243, which is right in front of Tegalega park, the largest public park in Bandung.
 The GPS coordinate is 6°56'15.0"S 107°36'13.0"E.

 The museum has spacious parking lot, the only problem you may encounter is finding the entrance gate especially in this always busy street.

 Spending an hour or two exploring Sri Baduga Museum is surely a fun and educative way to spend your holiday in Bandung.
-But, having fun in the outdoor in the highland surrounding Bandung would be double fun.
+But, having fun in the outdoor in the highland surrounding Bandung would double the fun.
 What do you think of these places?